YongBinnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn/blog/一些小段落事实、观点、或例子/readme.md

 # 事实

 ## Project forks
 Some open source projects have forks that become more popular than the original, and sometimes forks eventually become mainstream.
+These successful forks are developed under the framework of the original author's license.